roc-lang/roc/editor-support/README.md

 # Language Server

-This fork provides a simple Roc language server for interactive development.

-The language server is naive and incomplete, with rudimentary support for
+I put up a language server in this fork.
+It's not complete, and includes support for

 - Inline diagnostics
 - Hover support for get types of values